gusttavokr/gusttavokr/README.md

 While studying the Graphic Design market, it became clear to me that the technology area was crucial anywhere in the job market, so I realized that specializing in Software Development could add a lot of value to me as a professional.

-🚀 I have experience with HTML, CSS, and Python.<br>
+🚀 I have experience with UI/UX Design.<br>
-🤟🏽 I have interest in the areas of UI/UX Design.<br>
-🧠 I have knowledge in Branding and Social Media.
+🤟🏽 I have interest in the areas of Fullstack and Game Development.<br> 🧠 I have knowledge in Branding and Social Media.
 ***
 </div>